mellisporter/fantasy-football/README.md

 ## Credits

-Thank you to my team lead Sami Dennis for the guidance over the course of this project.
+Thank you to my team lead Sami Denis for the guidance over the course of this project.
 Thank you to [Ryan Shipley](https://github.com/ryanshipley), [Calin Petrut](https://github.com/Calinpet), and [Jaden Garrity](https://github.com/MrTowelGuy) for being a great support system during project week.
 Check out their projects on their GitHub pages.

 ## About the Developer